Skip to main content

 He took 12 sailors with scurvy and split them into pairs.
 Each pair tried a different treatment, ranging from eating oranges and lemons to drinking seawater and cider!
 Lind monitored each pair and found that the sailors who ate citrus fruits quickly recovered from the scurvy – and the clinical trial was born!

 Today, there are many different types of clinical trials.
 Modern trials are often bigger and more complex than this early example.
 However, we still use the same basic principles.
-Often, trials involve comparing a new treatment (or other intervention) with existing treatments, to see which works best.
+Often, trials involve comparing a new treatment (or other health intervention) with existing treatments, to see which works best.

 Why are Clinical Trials Important?